• Skip to main content

 How to finish the steaks in the oven:

-• Using a heavy-duty oven mitt, very carefully put the pan and steaks in the oven.
+• Using a heavy-duty oven mitt, very carefully put the skillet and steaks in the oven.
 Cook the steaks for two minutes on one side.
 Then, carefully flip them over and let them cook for an additional two minutes.

 • Serve immediately and enjoy!